Choumiko/Foreman/README.md

 Foreman is a mod for manipulating blueprints in game.
 At the moment you can mirror blueprints and replace one entity with another one (for example replace all yellow belts with red belts in a blueprint)

-### Foreman 2.0.1 and Factorio 0.15:
+Foreman 2.0.1 and Factorio 0.15:
+---

 This is one of the last updates where Foreman will be able to import blueprintstrings.
-Use the new vanilla blueprint Library (press B by default) to store your blueprints and create strings
+Use the new vanilla blueprint Library (press B by default) to store your blueprints and create strings.
 You can no longer export blueprints, only import them from the old BlueprintString/Foreman format.
-The new vanilla format will not be supported
+The new vanilla format will not be supported.
 Foreman will (given time) turn into a blueprint manipulation tool.